hoverkraft-tech/ci-github-nodejs/actions/get-package-manager/README.md

 <!-- end title -->
 <!-- start description -->

 Action to detect the package manager used.
-Supports Yarn and NPM
+Supports Yarn and npm

 <!-- end description -->
 <!-- start contents -->